-The Web pages of the National Institute for Neurological Disorders and Stroke have been designed to make them accessible to all users and compatible with screen readers and other assistive technologies.
-However, it is possible that you may encounter problems when accessing certain pages.
-A link has been added at the very bottom of every page that goes to this page.
+The web pages of the National Institute for Neurological Disorders and Stroke (NINDS) have been designed to be accessible to all users and compatible with screen readers and other assistive technologies by complying with Section 508 of the Rehabilitation Act (29 U.S.C.
+794d), as amended in 1998.

 To learn more about the regulations governing the accessibility of Federal electronic information products, visit the Federal IT Accessibility Initiative Web site.